How Does Online Speech Therapy Work with a Toddler?

 Here’s the most important question to ask yourself: If you’re receiving speech therapy for 30 minutes a week, what happens the rest of the week?

-Toddlers often don’t learn language from flashcards, or worksheets, or fancy materials.
-They learn and absorb language from the people they love and interact with most in their life: you.
+Toddlers often don’t learn language from flashcards, worksheets, or fancy materials.
+They learn and absorb language from the people they love and interact with most: you.

-In order for meaningful progress to happen, it’s crucial for families to practice and carry over speech therapy techniques in between sessions.
-Let’s face it: the time you have with your speech therapist is limited, regardless of setting.
-The important work happens outside of therapy sessions, when a family utilizes techniques that help expand their toddler’s acquisition of language throughout their daily life.
+In order for meaningful progress to happen, it’s crucial for families to practice speech therapy techniques in between sessions.
+Let’s face it: The time you have with your speech therapist is limited.
+The important work happens outside of therapy sessions, when a family uses techniques that help expand their toddler’s language growth during daily life.

-When your speech therapist provides education and coaching on how to meaningfully interact with your child, speech therapy doesn’t just happen 30 minutes a week.
+When your speech therapist provides education and coaching on how you can meaningfully interact with your child, speech therapy doesn’t just happen 30 minutes a week.
 Every moment with your child becomes a language-learning opportunity, from brushing their teeth, to taking a bath, to going grocery shopping.

 This is how children make the most progress, and why parent-led intervention is so effective.

 Online speech therapy sessions are tailored for each family and their child’s specific goals.
-For toddlers, therapists focus on coaching parents and equipping them with the tools, knowledge, and techniques they need to improve their child’s communication abilities.
+As we've mentioned, for toddlers, therapists focus on coaching parents and equipping them with the tools, knowledge, and techniques they need to improve their child’s communication abilities.

-Toddlers learn language skills through play-based activities.
+Toddlers learn language skills through play.
 While we often think of play as taking a break from work, it’s quite the opposite.
-Play is how children learn and explore the world around them, which is why developing good play skills is so beneficial to their language growth and development.
+Play is how children learn and explore the world around them.
+This is why developing good play skills is so beneficial to their language growth and development.

 For each speech therapy session, a therapist might ask parents to have a few toys or activities on hand to engage their child.
 These could be items as simple as bubbles, a ball, Play-Doh, or crayons and paper.
-While the therapist can certainly initiate play activities virtually and mirror the actions that are happening in the home, it’s essential for parents to be active participants.
+While the speech therapist can certainly initiate play activities and mirror the actions that are happening in the home, it’s essential for parents to participate.

-Your therapist may introduce a technique and use a parent-coaching model, guiding the family on how to use methods to expand language during play.
+Your speech therapist may introduce a technique, then guide you on how to expand your child's language during play.
 Examples can include:

 Offering choices of two toys and having your child pick